Shobitha-N/shobitha-n/README.md

-# 👋 Hi, I'm Shobitha N
+# 👋 Hi, I'm Shobitha

 ## 📌 About Me
 I’m a **Computer Applications graduate from Don Bosco College** with a passion for **Full-Stack Development, Data Analysis, and AI-powered applications**.